seproDev/sepro-aegisub-scripts/README.md

 # Sepro's Aegisub Scripts

-Most of these scripts do functions already possible with other scripts.
-These scripts were developed to help subbing of variety shows which require the same effects hundreds of time per episode requiring hotkeys instead of GUIs to sub effectively.
+These scripts were developed to help subbing of variety shows which require the same effects hundreds of time per episode where GUIs or multiple steps just slow you down too much.
+The Quick- series of scripts takes very commonly used functions of other scripts and removes any configuration steps or GUIs.
+All scripts are intended to be bound to hotkeys, since otherwise a lot of the value is lost.

 ### QuickFade